by Dale Hudson

 The nursery is one of the most important areas of a church.
 It is where the earliest foundations are laid for a lifetime of following Christ.
 A growing nursery also means you are reaching young families which reflects a healthy church.

-Dale Hudson has been in Children’s Ministry for over twenty-two years.
-He is the Director of Children’s Ministry at Christ Fellowship Church in South Florida.
-Christ Fellowship is a multi-campus church with five campuses.
-Dale was recently named one of the top twenty influencers in Children’s Ministry by Children’s Ministry Magazine.
+Dale Hudson has been in Children’s Ministry for over three decades.
+He is the Founder of Building Children’s Ministry.
+Dale was named one of the top twenty influencers in Children’s Ministry by Children’s Ministry Magazine.
 He speaks at conferences across the country encouraging and equipping other Children’s Ministry leaders.
 He is the Leading Volunteers columnist for Children’s Ministry Magazine and has co-authored three books.
-Dale and his wife, Pamela, have been married for over twenty-two years and have two sons, Josh who is twenty, and Caleb who is seventeen.
-You can read more about Dale’s ministry journey at www.relevantchildrensministry.blogspot.comor meet up with him on facebook or twitter:@dalehudsoncm.
+Dale and his wife, Pamela, have been married for over thirty years and have two sons, Josh and Caleb.